dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Reverse proxy server for Foundryvtt (EN).md

 ### 8.1.
 Installation

-Install Wireguard on the server side and &#x1F535; on the client side. &#x1F534; Within the network that we will deploy, both will formally be peers, but, for the network to "work", at least one of them (in this case, the "server") must have a "white" ip.
+Install Wireguard on the server side and &#x1F535; on the client side. &#x1F534; Within the network that we deploy, formally both server and clients are peers, but in order for the network to be working, at least one of them (in this case, the "server") must have a "white" ip.
 So, on the server side and on the client side, let's add the corresponding repository:

 a) if debian \> 10 or ubuntu \>=20 (\>=18?)

-Direct hands - for example, if you add the corresponding repository via add-apt-repository, but this feature will not work until debian 11:
+Adding corresponding repository (add-apt-repository...) have to let installing wireguard, but let's note that this feature does not work until debian 11:

 ```
 apt-get install software-properties-common
 ```
-//the add-apt-repository command is now available
+//the add-apt-repository command is now available:

 ```
 sudo add-apt-repository ppa:wireguard/wireguard